 Lately, Anything could be in vending machines such as Subway Vending Machines as spotted on June 2 in Tampines West Community Club.
 That’s right – Subway Vending Machines that dispense fresh subs on hand will undoubtedly be a part of Singapore soon.

 Subway Singapore offers a solution for those who detest long lines to purchase a sandwich during peak hours or simply want to avoid the crowds amid this continuing pandemic issue.

 Located right outside the Subway outlet is a vending machine that can dispense Subway sandwiches.

-However, the concept that is grab-and-go not available yet, as evidenced because of the “just around the corner” sticker pasted in the vending machine.
+However, the concept that is grab-and-go is not available yet, as evidenced because of the “just around the corner” sticker pasted in the vending machine.

 Though we would imagine that this may dispense ready-made signature sandwiches like:

 - Italian BMT